jessicarush/javascript-notes/objects.md

 ## Delete and Add Properties

-You can assigned new properties or delete properties on an object:
+You can assign new properties or delete existing properties on an object:

 ```javascript
 const obj = {